 It has become apparent over the past two years that one does not need to leave the country to experience wonderful views and peaceful surroundings.

 The Camino is a very special, personal journey, here is a quote from one participant, “To me…, (the Camino) is a very spiritual experience.
 It’s so much more than just a long walk.
 It’s about a community feeling, going back to that period when human beings had a sense of humanity and a sense of sharing”.
 Galway Rape Crisis Centre has been working extremely hard during the Covid pandemic to ensure that we continue to meet the needs of survivors of sexual abuse and violence in our community.
-There is no registration fee to participate in the Community Camino, all funds raised will be used to support survivors of sexual abuse and trauma in our community.
+There is no registration fee to participate in GRCC’s Camino of the Body & Mind, funds raised will be used to support survivors of sexual abuse and trauma in our community.

 You can easily share your fundraising page with family, friends and work colleagues through social media sites such as Facebook, Instagram, Twitter and Whats App, and they can donate directly to your page.